HakuyaLabs/warudo-docs/docs/blueprints/tutorials/dance.md

 The Switch On Integer node works like this: when the node is triggered, it will check the value of the **Input Integer** data input, and trigger the corresponding flow output.
 For example, if Input Integer is 1, the flow output labeled 1 will be triggered; if Input Integer is 2, the flow output labeled 2 will be triggered; and so on.

 Let's connect each flow output to a different outcome.
-For example, I have connected the flow output labeled 1 to the Play Character One Shot Overlay Animation node, 2 to a **Play Sound** node, and 3 to a **Spawn Particle** node:
+For example, I have connected the flow output labeled 1 to the Play Character One Shot Overlay Animation node, 2 to a **Play Sounds** node, and 3 to a **Spawn Particle** node.
+Remember to set the **Source** option of both nodes:

 ![](/doc-img/en-blueprint-dance-8.png)